Understanding the Importance of Colon Cancer Screening

-If you have a personal history of ulcerative colitis, Crohn’s disease, and other inflammatory bowel diseases, or a family history of colorectal cancer or polyps, colon screening should start before age 50.
+If you have a personal history of ulcerative colitis, Crohn’s disease, and other inflammatory bowel diseases, or a family history of colorectal cancer or polyps, colon screening should start before age 50 in Atlanta.
 If a direct relative such as a parent was affected, get your first screening 10 years before the onset of their condition.

 Schedule your Colonoscopy Screening by calling 888-MY-COLON.

 Early Detection and Your Health

 Colon cancer screening is an important health matter because: